rollacaster/elcontext/README.md

 ## Prerequisites

-Currently macOS and [CoreLocationCLI](https://github.com/fulldecent/corelocationcli) must be installed.
+Currently only macOS is supported.

 ## Installation